Philippines: Top communist rebel commander killed | DW | 31.10.2021

 In 20 years, it grew from about 350 armed members to a strength of more than 20,000, becoming the chief threat to the elected government of President Corazon Aquino.

-Today, the NPA remains one of the key elements in the communist rebellion, the longest ongoing conflict in the country, which has killed more than 40,000 people.
+Today, the NPA remains one of the key elements in the communist rebellion, the country's longest ongoing conflict, which has killed more than 40,000 people.

 Peace talks between the Philippine government and the communist rebels ended in November 2017, and attacks by the guerrillas have continued unabated.

-In June, two civilians were killed when a roadside bomb planted by communist rebels exploded when they ran over it while cycling in the central Philippines.
+In June, two civilians were killed central Philippines when a roadside bomb planted by communist rebels exploded after they ran over it while cycling.

 The NPA and Communist Party of the Philippines are listed as a terrorist organization by the United States, European Union, the United Kingdom, Australia, Canada, New Zealand, as well as the Philippines.